Phileosopher/commonplace/home-housekeeping-routines.md

 - Organize the [budget](money-3_budget.md) and pay the bills.
 - Clean the dishwasher.
 - Pour treatment down to the septic tank.
+- Check the air filters for the heater and air conditioner.

 Every 3-4 months: